-For most, the only great reason for doing an MBA is to take two years of vacation without blowing a complete hole in your resume.
-Two years to have fun or figure shit out.
+For many, the only great reason for doing an MBA is to take two years of vacation without blowing a complete hole in your resume.
+Two years to have fun, figure shit out, meet your husband or wife.
 An excuse to party with people of similar backgrounds and interests, under the guise of having something meaningful to do.
 If you’re thinking about getting an MBA, consider the following points before you do.
 It might save you two years of life and hundreds of thousands of dollars.

 You don’t need it to “learn business”

 You want to learn how businesses run, and how to manage people?
 Then do it.
 Reading about business from a case book is about as useful as learning about intercourse in sex ed.
 There’s no substitute for experience.
 Also, there’s something ironic about being taught how to run a business by people who have never successfully done it themselves.
 I suppose the only successful business they’ve run is the business school itself which is generally a money making machine for any college.

 A lot of people think you can go to school and you can study for how to make money but the reality is there’s no skill called business what you’re actually trying to figure out is what product or service does society want but does not yet know how to get.
 You want to become the person who delivers that and delivers it at scale so that’s really the challenge of how to make money.